bakame-php/http-structured-fields/docs/00-intro.md

 While they are plenty of HTTP headers and trailers, they have historically come each with their own set of rules and constraints when it came to parsing and serializing them.
 Trying to use the parsing logic of a cookie header to parse an accept header will fail.
-The various parsing logics hinders HTTP headers and trailers usage, modernization or security.
+The various parsing logics hinder HTTP headers and trailers usage, modernization or security.
 The [Structured Field RFC](https://www.rfc-editor.org/rfc/rfc9651.html) aim at tackling those issues by unifying HTTP headers and trailers parsing and serializing.

 New HTTP headers or trailers (called HTTP fields) are encouraged to use the RFC algorithm, data and value types and ongoing discussions are happening to [retrofit existing headers that do not match the RFC](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html) into new